pearcej/cppds/_sources/LinearBasic/ImplementingaQueueCpp.rst

      :answer_b: 20, 30
      :answer_c: 10, 30
      :answer_d: 10, 20, 30
-     :feedback_a: Remember the first thing added to the queue is the first thing removed.
-FIFO
+     :feedback_a: Remember the first item added to the queue is the first item removed.
+Remember FIFO.
-     :feedback_b: Yes, first in first out means that 10 is gone
+     :feedback_b: Yes, first in first out means that the 10 is now gone.
-     :feedback_c: Queues, and Stacks are both data structures where you can only access the first and the last thing.
+     :feedback_c: Queues and stacks are both data structures where you can only access the first or the last items.
      :feedback_d: Ooops, maybe you missed the pop call at the end?

      Suppose you have the following series of queue operations.

      ::

-         queue<int> intQueue;
+         queue<int> q;
          q.push(10);
          q.push(20);
          q.push(30);
          q.pop();

      What items are left on the queue?